eth-cscs/sarus/doc/install/post-installation.rst

     This location can be configured through the ``OCIBundleDir`` entry in ``sarus.json``.
   - If the :doc:`SSH Hook </config/ssh-hook>` is installed,
-    the directory of the custom OpenSSH software.
+    the directory of the custom SSH software.

 Most security checks can be disabled through the :ref:`corresponding parameter
 <config-reference-securityChecks>` in the Sarus configuration file.